top of page

 mantra wheel.jpeg

 Sound has been used as a spiritual tool in traditions all over the world and throughout the centuries.
 Through its utterance, its felt reverberation and its hidden messages, humans have awoken to the numinous through its extraordinary power.
 In this talk, we will explore the practice and the meaning behind mantra (the utterance of sacred sounds) in the context of Ancient Indian traditions.
 We will explore the ritual science of preparing a sacred space through the organisation of sound in the Vedic ritual as well as the sacred practice of installing sound syllables onto the body with the Tantric practice of Nyasa.
 We will look at the meaning of mantra or bija in the context of Mandala in Tantric and Buddhist traditions and how the phenomena of mantra manifest as lived transcendental experiences in the body and mind.
 We will look at how we can use mantras as a tool to awaken higher consciousness and explore the different altered states that can arise as a result.
-We will take a closer look at different theories from ancient India which unpack the mechanism of speech, sound, thought, and awakening by exploring how sound affects our psychology and what happens when we apply intention to these sounds.
+We will take a closer look at different theories from ancient India which unpack the mechanism of speech, thought, and awakening by exploring how sound affects our psychology and what happens when we apply intention to these mantras.

 Kuṇḍalinī: Navigating the Lived Experience - online talk